-Looking for some screen-free things to do to stave off cries of boredom during lockdown?
-Here are some ideas which need more or less input from parents depending on the age of your kids.
+Looking for some screen-free boredom busters to stave off cries of boredom?
+Here are some ideas from City Kids HQ which need more or less input from parents depending on the age of your kids.

 The aim of the game is to get the teabag in the cup.
 All that’s required is a drained teabag and a cup.
 Take in turns, take scores and take steps back from the cup to make it harder.